joonaspessi/AdventOfCode2021/README.md

 - Struggled to find an answer to part two.
 Decided to do unit test to calculate fuel consumption.
 - Seems that part02 implementation is quite slow and it could be improved by adding memoization to fuel consumption calculation
 - Improved the performance by using [arithmetic progression](https://en.wikipedia.org/wiki/Arithmetic_progression)

+### Day08 ⭐❌

+- Part 1 was really simple, just counting character lengths
+- Had so painful moments with rust String, &str and char mappings that run out of time.
+Have to continue some other day with the part two.